-- Present compatible land uses adjacent the existing residential development in the Town - Integrate with the existing Town road network - Consider interface with agricultural land in Rocky View County - Do not adversely impact the development potential of surrounding land
+- Present compatible land uses adjacent the existing residential development in the Town. - Integrate with the existing Town road network. - Consider interface with agricultural land in Rocky View County. - Do not adversely impact the development potential of surrounding land.

-- 3.3.5(a) Vehicular and pedestrian access points shall align with existing roads and pathways in the Town. - 3.3.5(b) Future road extensions to the north shall be accommodated. - 3.3.5(c) Back of lots should be located along Range Road 12 and Highway 574 (Limit Avenue). - 3.3.5(d) Lots backing on to Range Road 12 shall have a deeper lot depth than similar land uses in the ASP area.
+- 3.3.5(a) Vehicular and pedestrian access points shall align with existing roads and pathways in the Town. - 3.3.5(b) Future road extensions to the north shall be accommodated. - 3.3.5(c) Back of lots should be located along Range Road 12 and Highway 574 (Limit Avenue).